App Support.

 • Port: The port of the proxy server.

-Obfuscation can be used to prevent your VPN connection being detected and/or blocked.
+Obfuscation can be used to make your VPN connection harder to detect or block.
 For more information please refer to the Setting up an Obfuscation server with Obfsproxy and Viscosity article.

 • Method: The obfuscation method to use.
 This must match the method being used by the obfuscation server.